mjhea0/refactoru-week8-node-chatroom/README.md

 #### Bonus II

 1. When a user connects to the server, emit an event that shows their socket ID in the right column of that chat UI.
-2. Create a feature that allows the user to change their user name.<div class="alert alert-info">Everytime someone connects or disconnects you should be updating the "users" object that we created in Part II</div></div></div>
+2. Create a feature that allows the user to change their user name.Everytime someone connects or disconnects you should be updating the "users" object that we created in Part II</div></div></div>

 **Success! **Now you know how to create a real-time web app using websockets!